philgyford/python-mastodon-stats/README.md

 You'll need to create a Mastodon API app, add or change configuration in a `.env` file, and install python requirements.

+1. Log in to your Mastodon account on your instance's website (e.g. https://mastodon.social)

-1. Create an application.
+2. Create an API application there.
 Go to Preferences > Development, then click the "New application" button

-2. Give it a name and choose what permissions it should have (at a minimum, Read Posts).
+3. Give it a name and choose what permissions it should have (at a minimum, Read Posts).

-3. Copy `.env.dist` to `.env`
+4. Copy `.env.dist` to `.env`

-4. Add your app's Access Token, Client Key and Client Secret to `.env`
+5. Add your app's Access Token, Client Key and Client Secret to `.env`

-5. If your Mastodon instance isn't `https://mastodon.social` replace that value in `.env`
+6. If your Mastodon instance isn't `https://mastodon.social` replace that value in `.env`

-6. If you don't want to count direct or private posts in your counts, set one or both of those `EXCLUDE_...` values in `.env` to `True`.
+7. If you don't want to count direct or private posts in your counts, set one or both of those `EXCLUDE_...` values in `.env` to `True`.

-7. Install the python requirements from `requirements.txt`: e.g. `pip -r requirements.txt`
+8. Install the python requirements from `requirements.txt`: e.g. `pip -r requirements.txt`

 ## Run the script